1840 Colonial Office instructions

 The model of local government introduced after New Zealand became a British colony in 1840 had nothing in common with the systems practised by Māori.
 Instead, the Colonial Office instructed New Zealand’s governor, William Hobson, to promote as far as possible ‘the establishment of municipal and district governments for the conduct of all local affairs’, by issuing proclamations ‘dividing our said colony into districts, counties, hundreds, towns, townships and parishes’1.

 Perhaps the first attempt to set up a local government in New Zealand was the Wakefield settlement formed in Wellington in 1840.
 The New Zealand Company, a privately financed settlement agency, required its male settlers to form a committee to set rates, appoint officers and make rules for the new colony.
 This conflicted with Governor William Hobson’s insistence that only the colonial government could levy rates and taxes.
 When the first New Zealand Company settlers arrived at what later became the city of Wellington, Hobson sent troops to disband their ‘illegal and treasonable body’.2

 Municipal Corporations Ordinance 1842

-The first legislation to introduce local government in New Zealand, the Municipal Corporations Ordinance 1842, enabled any New Zealand district with a population of at least 2,000 to declare itself a borough.
-It could then elect a council of residents to set rates, provide roads, wells, sewers and jails, and prevent fires and nuisances.
+The first legislation to introduce local government in New Zealand, the Municipal Corporations Ordinance 1842, stated that any New Zealand district with a population of at least 2,000 constituted a borough.
+It could elect a council of residents to set rates, provide roads, wells, sewers and jails, and prevent fires and nuisances.
 The ordinance allowed all adult male residents, not just landowners, to vote.
 However, the colonial government found that this ordinance limited its authority to carry out activities such as building lighthouses, as these had to be referred to local councils.
 The ordinance was disallowed in 1843, setting back the development of local government in New Zealand for a decade.

 First roads boards